Publication of Examination Results Policy

-Candidate scripts and audio-visual files are held by PEB for 3 months after the date the results are published, and then they are destroyed, except where they are retained for use as exemplars, in training and for the purposes of monitoring standards over time.
+Candidate scripts and audio-visual files are held by PEB for 3 months after the date the results are published, and then they are destroyed, except where they are anonymised and retained for use as exemplars, in training and for the purposes of monitoring standards over time.
 Candidate script, audio-visual files and online data logs will also be retained in the event of a malpractice investigation.